Skip to the content.

 NOTE: The readPeakFile() function allows us to load peaks from a BED file.
 It will convert the BED file into GRanges object.
 However, we already have all of our peak data loaded in our environment as GRanges object from the previous lesson.

 First, we will need to assign the annotation database to a variable.
-Bioconductor provides the annotation database TxDb for commonly used genome versions to use for annotation in ChIPseeker, e.g. TxDb.Mmusculus.UCSC.mm10.knownGene, TxDb.Hsapiens.UCSC.hg38.knownGene, but users can also prepare prepare their own database object using UCSC Genome Bioinformatics and BioMart database in R with makeTxDbFromBiomart() and makeTxDbFromUCSC.TxDb() functions.
+Bioconductor provides a whole host of different annotation packages that range across many organisms.
+The specific database that is required by ChIPseeker is the TxDb family of annotation databases.
+For commonly used genome versions and organisms there are options available for use (for example, TxDb.Mmusculus.UCSC.mm10.knownGene for mouse, and TxDb.Hsapiens.UCSC.hg38.knownGene for human).
+However, there is also an option for users to prepare prepare their own database object using UCSC Genome Bioinformatics and BioMart database in R with makeTxDbFromBiomart() and makeTxDbFromUCSC.TxDb() functions.

 # Set the annotation database